theloniustrout/danstore/README.md

 <br><br>
-Raspberryproduce is a store for curating & distributing the best RPI Zero tools with a focus on the design, development, & production of village infrastructure.
+RPI Zero tools with a focus on the design, development, & production of village infrastructure.
 Tool kits are in development for control & automation of energy, mechanical, & fluid systems.

 <br><br>